andrioid/andrioid/README.md

 ## Hi there 👋

 I'm Andri.
 I'm a Computer Engineer from Iceland.

-My current preference is TypeScript, Go and React.
-But, I mostly just love creating things that I can be proud of.
+I live in North of Denmark with my family.

+### ❤️
+- Tech
+- Programming
+- Pizza
+- Coffee

+### ⚙️
+- React / React Native
+- TypeScript
+- HTML/CSS
+- Go
+- Databases (relational and otherwise)